gkreder/autonoms/readme.md

 This repository contains code meant for automating the agilent RapidFire 365 + 6560 IM-QTOF system, both in terms of experimental runs on the hardware as well as the data analysis.
 Please note it is still under construction.

+## agilent_methods

+This folder contains newer code that automates experimental runs via pywinauto GUI automation and launches complete workflows including data preprocessing and analysis.
+Prefect is being used here since this pipeline is being hosted and run on the Windows Desktop hooked up to the Agilent 6560.

 ## RapidSky

 The original code utilities used for the major steps in data preprocessing and analysis via Skyline after experimental runs are completed

-## agilent_methods

-This folder contains newer code that automates experimental runs via pywinauto GUI automation and launches complete workflows including

 # Nextflow remote pipeline (deprecated)